klingtnet/klingtnet.github.io/content/articles/2024-01-13-custom-go-build.md

 pushd _go/_src/go && ./make.bash; popd
 ```

-If you forget to do this you'll an error like
+If you forget to do this you'll see an error like

 ```sh
 go: no such tool "compile"